kleinbottle/swanlotus/content/blogs/most-scary-experience/most-scary-experience.md

 I thought but for an instant as I replied, almost reflexively, "Death.
 What else?
 Or a close shave with death."

 The hard taskmaster that he is, Sol told me to think again.
-He told me to imagine a fear that---like a shadow, relentlessly pursues one's days and nights---will not disappear.
+He told me to imagine a fear that will not disappear, but like a shadow, relentlessly pursues one's days and nights.
 A fear with no respite.
 Not the fear of encountering a cobra, or a black mamba, that wears off in half an hour at most.
 Not the fear of a narrowly missed road accident that leaves one rattled and shivering for a full five minutes.
 Not the transient thrill of the roller-coaster.
 Nor the fear of falling.
 No, this is a shoreless fear.
 And nothing supernatural.
 It is a fear as mundane as the Earth and yet, it is a fear that we do not normally encounter, let alone experience.
 But when recognized and felt, it is a fear that chills the spine and shakes one's very core.

 "Sol," I said.
 What you are asking me to probe calls for long, deep, and hard thought.
 I need more time, for sure."